Healthy You - Every Day

 What you need to know about measles

-Measles is transmitted by direct contact with infectious droplets or by airborne spread when an infected person breathes, coughs or sneezes.
-People who are infected will begin to have symptoms within a week or two after exposure.
-Early symptoms include high fever, cough, runny nose and red, watery eyes.
-A few days later, the telltale rash breaks out as flat, red spots starting on the face and then spreading down the neck to the chest, trunk and arms.
+Measles can be very contagious.
+It is transmitted by contact with infectious droplets or through the air when an infected person breathes, coughs, or sneezes.
+Symptoms that can appear in about a week include high fever, cough, runny nose, and watery eyes.
+A telltale rash of flat, red spots starting on the face, then spreading to the chest, trunk, and arms often follows.

 Are you protected?

-The CDC considers you protected from measles if you fall into the one of the following categories:
+The CDC considers you protected from measles if you fall into one of the following categories:

 • You were born before 1957